 When he returned to work in October 2019, he should have resumed making employee contributions to his pension account, and ABC should have resumed matching those contributions.
-When he returned to work, he should have been considered fully vested, because he would have gone over the five-year vesting period if he had been continuously employed.20
+When he returned to work, he should have been considered fully vested, because he would have gone over the five-year vesting period if he had been continuously employed.27

-Upon reemployment, he was entitled to start making make-up contributions to the pension account, to make up for the three years of his military-related absence from work, and he had up to five years (until October 2024), to make up the missed contributions, and ABC is required to match his make-up contributions.21 Thus, ABC is required to make him whole for what he missed out on in pension benefits, because of his absence from work for uniformed service, except that the company is not required to make him whole for missed earnings and forfeiture distributions during the time he was away from work for service.22
+Upon reemployment, he was entitled to start making make-up contributions to the pension account, to make up for the three years of his military-related absence from work, and he had up to five years (until October 2024), to make up the missed contributions, and ABC is required to match his make-up contributions.28 Thus, ABC is required to make him whole for what he missed out on in pension benefits, because of his absence from work for uniformed service, except that the company is not required to make him whole for missed earnings and forfeiture distributions during the time he was away from work for service.29

-Q: I am informed that the current economic crisis brought on by the COVID-19 pandemic is life-threatening for CHSRI.
-There is a real danger that the company will file for bankruptcy before I complete my year of active duty on 9/30/2020.
+Q: I am informed that there is a real danger that the company will file for bankruptcy.
 How will that affect my reemployment rights?

 A: There are two kinds of bankruptcy.
-Under Chapter 11 of the Bankruptcy Code, the company can seek a reorganization.
+Under Chapter 11 of the Bankruptcy Code, the company can seek reorganization.
 The court could substantially reduce some of the company's financial obligations, including its pension obligations, and try to make it possible for the company to survive, perhaps on a reduced scale.
-In that situation, you may have the opportunity to return
+In that situation, you may have the opportunity to return to work for the company, but you